Convert to PDF

 | Web & Other | .html, .htm, .xhtml, .epub, .pdf, .pdb, .ltx, .mml, .smf, .sxm, .sxg, .oth, .odm, .swf |

-Documents containing complex styling, proprietary Smart Art, or highly specific formatting features may render slightly differently than they do in Microsoft Word or Excel.
+LibreOffice is not a 1:1 clone of Microsoft Office.
+Documents with complex styling, Smart Art, or highly specific formatting may render slightly differently.

 Fonts & Layout Fidelity

-Fonts are critical.
 LibreOffice relies on installed fonts to calculate page breaks and layout.
-If a specific font used in your document is missing from the Gotenberg container, LibreOffice will substitute it with a default one.
-This is the most common cause of layout issues and shifted pagination.
+Missing fonts are the most common cause of layout issues and shifted pagination.

-For the best results, ensure all required fonts are installed in your Docker image (e.g., via a custom Dockerfile).
+Install all required fonts in your Docker image (via a custom Dockerfile).
+See Fonts configuration.

 Image Compression

-- Lossless (PNG): Best for documents containing line art, diagrams, or images with text and flat colors.
-It prevents visual artifacts and ensures sharp edges.
-Enable the
+- Lossless (PNG): Best for line art, diagrams, or images with flat colors.
+Enable with

-For security reasons, macros contained in documents (e.g., .docm, .xlsm, .pptm) are disabled by default during the conversion process.
+Macros in documents (e.g., .docm, .xlsm, .pptm) are disabled by default during conversion.
+Files are still converted, but macro-generated content will not execute.

 Structure & Metadata